Site icon Key Core Beliefs

 PHD, CCMHC, NCC, DCMHS

-He worked at St Joseph’s Hospital for 5 years after he left UCP and spent 7 years working in rehabilitation and nursing facilities with Primary Care physicians in an Integrated Care Model.
-He has written a series of books entitled the “Tools for Coping” and has a selection of Clinical Mental Health Training Manuals on his website http://www.coping.us.
+He worked at St Joseph’s Hospital for five years after he left UCP and spent seven years working in rehabilitation and nursing facilities with primary care physicians in an Integrated Care Model.
+He has written a series of books entitled the “Tools for Coping” and has a selection of Clinical Mental Health Training Manuals on his website, http://www.coping.us.
 Jim was co-founder and second President of AMHCA and was on the founding board of the NBCC.
 He is married to Connie and they live in St. Petersburg, Florida.
-They have two adult children and 5 grandchildren.
+They have two adult children and five grandchildren.

 Jim Macedone